Snoopiam/Agent_eight/README.md

 # Agent Eight

-> Local-First Development Sidecar Application
+> Local-First Security Scanner for Developers

-Agent Eight is a real-time code analysis tool that watches your files for security issues and helps you fix them instantly.
+Agent Eight is a real-time code analysis tool that watches your files for security vulnerabilities and helps you fix them instantly. **11 detection rules** catch secrets, injection attacks, and insecure patterns before they reach production.

 ```
 ╔══════════════════════════════════════════════════════════════╗
 ║                                                              ║
-║     🚀 AGENT EIGHT                                           ║
+║     🚀 AGENT EIGHT v1.1                                      ║
 ║                                                              ║
 ║     The Engine (Backend)  ←→  The Cockpit (Frontend)        ║
 ║                                                              ║